RubricLab/rubric/README.md

 This repo contains Rubric's landing page, UI library, docs, and code config.

-This makes it easier to:
+This makes it easier to

 - Share code across projects
 - Coordinate global style changes with a single PR